4 New York City Points of Interest for an Unforgettable Trip

 If they did, you’ve got somewhere to potentially go for dinner!

 New York is full of museums.
 Even if you’re limiting your museum search to just art museums you’re still faced with an impossible choice.

 If you have space for just one museum visit on your itinerary then it has to be the Solomon R. Guggenheim Museum on Fifth Avenue in Manhattan.

 For a start the building itself it stunning, a classic piece of architecture from the twentieth century by Frank Lloyd Wright.
 If you’re walking along Fifth Avenue trying to find it, don’t worry, you most certainly will not miss it.

 Inside the architecture is just as stunning, with a ramped gallery extending into a twisting upward spiral.
 We haven’t even considered the art yet!

 Guggenheim began collecting his artwork in the late nineteenth century and today it has grown into one of the world’s best.
 The museum houses works from greats such as Cézanne, Kandinsky, Picasso and many more.
 Even today it continues to expand and is one of the leading collections of Impressionist, early Modern and Post Impressionist art.

 Another iconic landmark that everyone knows the name of, but unlike the Statue of Liberty or Central Park, you probably couldn’t conjure up a picture of it in your mind.

-Thesqua.re has short term apartment rentals near to all of these unforgettable locations.
+TheSqua.re has short term rentals in New York near to all of these unforgettable locations.
 Luxury and comfort combined with perfect placement.